xwp/engineering-best-practices/_includes/markdown/Workflows.md

 For projects hosting on *WordPress.com VIP*, the [Quickstart environment](https://vip.wordpress.com/documentation/quickstart/) they provide for local development (via Vagrant) is also designed to be [provisioned on AWS EC2 instance](https://vip.wordpress.com/documentation/quickstart/staging-environment/), and so this is what we use.
 We install a given site's theme into this Quickstart environment by cloning it from GitHub.
 Now, the `master` branch for these site repos corresponds to what is currently in SVN, which makes this branch not suitable for our preview environment.

 So we have standardized on each theme repo having a `preview` branch which is what is checked out on the preview server.
 When new commits appear in the `preview` branch, a GitHub webhook kicks in and pings the server to checkout the latest from this branch via `git fetch && git checkout origin/preview`.
 Note that new commits should not be made directly to the `preview` branch.
 Commits should only ever be made to feature branches off of `master`.
 When a feature branch is ready for QA, it can be merged into `preview` so that it will appear on the preview environment.
 The pull request for the feature branch into `master` will remain open until it passes QA.
+(Protip: Don't merge feature branches into `preview` by means of pull requests since this just adds GitHub notification noise and the PRs would be merged immediately anyway without code review; so instead, do the merges directly from the command line, even [use a script to make it easy](https://gist.github.com/westonruter/dd264e10b1e2c2388a6a).)

 Again, the `preview` branch is a dead-end branch; it should never get merged back into `master` or any other branch.
 It's purpose is to review changes to feature/bugfix branches before they get merged into `master`.
 The `preview` branch should always have a superset of the commits that are in `master`.
 Periodically the `preview` branch will need to get cleaned up and reset to `master` (via `git checkout preview && git reset --hard master && git push -f`).
 When this is done, make sure that any open pull request branches get re-merged into `preview`.